yongjun21/sg-heatmap/README.md

 - *addonStyle* applies to those polygons that has been assigned at least one data point
 - do not set 'fillColor' in *addonStyle* as it will be overridden by the fillColor *colorScale* specify
 - refer to next section for detail on the *colorScale* object
+- if *stat* to be rendered requires a payload argument, it should be supplied as the third argument in *.render( )*

 #### *colorScale* function
 - *.render( )* method requires a colorScale function to be passed in as its second parameter.